CIVA-Lab/solar-position-calculator/README.md

 For example if you want to calculate the **Azimuth** and **Elevation** values in **2021 February 15**, at **11:37:52** (hh:mm:ss) at America/Chicago (approximately **Longititude: -98.583**, **Latitude: 39.833**, **UTC: -6:00**).
 Your initial arguments should be:

 `./solar-position-calculator -y 2021 -m 2 -d 15 -o -98.583 -a 39.833 -u -6:00 -t 11:37:52`

+To see view the help menu, run:

+`./solar-position-calculator --help`